adamsteer/f4g-oceania-pdal/workshop/5-entwine.md

 ...saved as `web-mercator.json` and run as:

-`docker run -it -v $(pwd):/opt/data connormanning/entwine build -c /opt/data/web-mercator.json -i /opt/data/APPF-ground-smrf-allthepoints.laz -o /opt/data/appf-ground-sample-webmercator`
+`entwine build -c web-mercator.json -i APPF-ground-smrf-allthepoints.laz -o appf-ground-sample-webmercator`

 ...would run entwine using 6 threads, and reproject the index to web mercator (EPSG:3857).